Scheduling Gantt Chart widget

 Puck behavior example: Allocate.

-• Allocate no overlap: Similar to Allocate, this option ensures that pucks of the same object type do not overlap.
+• Allocate (no overlaps): Similar to Allocate, this option ensures that pucks of the same object type do not overlap.
 When a puck is dropped on top of another puck, the existing puck, along with everything scheduled at a later time period, will automatically shift to prevent overlaps and maintain the sequence.

 Puck behavior example: Allocate no overlap.

-• Swap: Similar to Allocate no overlap with the exception that when a puck is dropped on top of another puck, the pucks will switch places with one another.
+• Simple swap: Similar to Allocate (no overlaps) with the exception that when a puck is dropped on top of another puck, the pucks will switch places with one another.

 Puck behavior example: Swap.